ShadowTrackr/opencti-connector-shadowtrackr/README.md

-Enabling this connector could be done by launching the Python process directly after providing the correct configuration in the `config.yml` file or within a Docker with the image `opencti/connector-shadowtrackr:latest`.
+Enabling this connector could be done by launching the Python process directly after providing the correct configuration in the `config.yml` file or within a Docker container with the image `basvanschaik/opencti-connector-shadowtrackr:1.0.2`.

 We provide an example of [`docker-compose.yml`](docker-compose.yml) file that could be used independently or integrated to the global `docker-compose.yml`